Qowaiv/Qowaiv/src/Qowaiv.DomainModel/README.md

 ## Aggregate Roots & Entities
-Aggregate Roots and Entities are complex DDD objects that are identifiable by there ID.
+Aggregate Roots and Entities are complex DDD objects that are identifiable by their ID.
 Qowaiv provides a generic base class for both types.
 It comes with a mechanism to ensure always valid by a Validator.

 ``` C#